 Leave Me Alone: A Tale of What Happens When You Stand Up to a Bully by Kes Gray and Lee Wildish

 This picture book addresses a little boy who is being bullied and how friends can help stop the bully.
 In this case, it’s concerned animal friends that notice his despondency and step in (great modeling for kids) to help him chase away the bully forever.
 This is exactly how to stop bullying in the schoolyard; the passive watchers need to stand up to the bully.
-A must read for every classroom and home!
-Use this book to start a discussion with your child about bullying and what do about it.
+A must-read for every classroom and home!
+Use this book to start a discussion with your child about bullying and what to do about it.
 We are all in this together!

 Let’s Count to 100 by Masayuki Sebe

 My kids all learn to count to 100 in Kindergarten.
-They track the first one hundred days of school and on that day, bring in a ziplock bag of 100 things (anything as long as it is nut free!).
-They celebrate the day with 100 day games and worksheets.
+They track the first one hundred days of school and on that day, bring in a ziplock bag of 100 things (anything as long as it is nut-free!).
+They celebrate the day with 100-day games and worksheets.
 This book would fit right in!
 It has charming drawings depicting 100 different animals: mice, cats, moles, sheep, birds, fish, elephants, kids, and more.
 It’s a fun way to practice counting to 100!

-The realistic photos-like depictions of Ankylosaur versus Tyrannosaurus Rex makes this era of dinosaurs come alive, but the message of helping out someone under attack can also be likened to the bully story, Leave Me Alone, above.
+The realistic photos-like depictions of Ankylosaur versus Tyrannosaurus Rex make this era of dinosaurs come alive, but the message of helping out someone under attack can also be likened to the bully story, Leave Me Alone, above.

 Look at That Building!
 A First Book of Structures by Scot Richie

 The perfect book for young budding architects!
 It gives both definitions of architectural vocabulary like structure, foundation, arch, dome, column, frame, and beam, as well as examples.